 In many ways, money is the language of business—but often it takes some time before entrepreneurs feel comfortable speaking that language.
 If you don’t develop some basic financial knowledge and understanding, you risk missing red flags that might indicate problems with how you’re managing your business and its money.

 With the help of three key financial statements—Balance Sheet, Profit and Loss (P&L) Statement, and Cash Flow Statement—business owners can stay in tune with the financial health of their businesses.

 According to SCORE mentor and retired CPA Frank Curtis, “These financial statements are the keys to understanding any business.
 In a very precise way, you can determine if your business is growing and succeeding or failing.”

-This financial statement lists the assets, liabilities and equity of your company at a specific point in time.
-Its purpose is to provide a view of your company's financial position (its net worth) through displaying what your business owns and owes.
+This financial statement lists the assets, liabilities, and equity of your company at a specific point in time.
+Its purpose is to provide a view of your company's financial position (its net worth) by displaying what your business owns and owes.